killermann/samk.blog/content/2020/sockpuppets-vox-populi/index.md

 And in general, people often just say the Populi of their Vox is wider or more representative, or they Sockpuppet a representative of the identity that has more clout.

+### I don't know.

+Going way back to the beginning of all this, when we're being asked by a reporter to share our perpective as representatives of our identity, how should we respond?

-## I don't know.
+I don't know.
+I really don't.

+What I do know is that regardless of what we say, or how carefully we word things, the caveats we issue, and the amount of "I" language we use, the result will likely reported as: "______ people believe ______."

+And even if that's not the headline, it's the way it'll get shared, retold, and used.
+Either through the practice of Vox Populi, or a simple Sockpuppet, it will go from "one person who is this identity said this," to "people who identify this way feel this way."

-If unrepresentative voices of the people or impersonating the voices of identities aren't something that excites you, the beauty is that there is always an out: when you don't know, say "I don't know."
+For me, unrepresentative voices of the people aren't the goal, nor something I want to share.
+And impersonating the voices of identities isn't something that excites me.
+Maybe you feel the same.

+The beauty is that there is always an out: when you don't know, say "I don't know."

 "Is this thing caused by ______-ism?"
 "Does being this identity make you more likely to do that?"
 "Are people who were born in this way more likely to feel this way about that?"